cuba/DiskKit/README.md

 }
 ```

-And DiskCodable files like the following:
+#### DiskCodable

+DiskCodable gives you some extra flexability with the types of files you can store.

 ```swift
 struct TestDiskCodable: DiskCodable {
     var id = UUID().uuidString